ofir123/cloud-uploader/README.md

 Usage
 =====
+First of all, install the shows-formatter package (from my GitHub repository).

-Install the script as follows:
+Then, Install the script as follows:

 	$ python setup.py develop